Berkeley-ACM/acm-website/README.md

     - it is recommended that you use this software to open the `ACM.bsdesign` file and edit the site from there.
 Then, the source code could be exported with the correct directory configurations.
     - Bootstrap Studio is free for students that hold the [GitHub Student Developer Pack](https://education.github.com/pack?sort=popularity&tag=Design)
 - modifying the site directly without using Bootstrap Studio will not modify the `.bsdesign` file, and should another developer update the site through Bootstrap Studio, your changes may be overridden.
+- the `.htaccess` file is there to direct `.../acm-website/events` requests to `.../acm-website/events.html`
+- if you use the navbar and still see `.html` at the end, it's because I haven't updated the navbar button links to not include `.html` :/